![]() |

 The Shawshank Redemption is a 1994 movie directed by Frank Darabont starring Tim Robbins and Morgan Freeman.

 I vividly remember the day I watched this movie.
-It was a balmy Sunday afternoon and all I wanted to do was sit back and enjoy a light and breezy feel-good movie while devouring gooey slices of pizza that we had ordered for lunch.
-I was feeling rather lazy and I didn't even want to give my brain any exercise.
+It was a balmy Sunday afternoon and all I wanted to do was get comfortable on the couch and zone out to a light and breezy feel-good movie while devouring gooey slices of pizza that we had ordered for lunch.
+My energy levels were at zero and I didn't even want my brain doing any heavy lifting.

-It was my husband who recommended The Shawshank Redemption after pointing out that it was number one on the IMDb top 250 movies of all time.
-When I asked him what it was about, he told me that it was a story set in prison.
+It was my husband who recommended The Shawshank Redemption after casually mentioning that it was number one on the IMDb top 250 movies of all time.
+When I asked him (disinterestedly) what it was about, he told me that it was a story set in prison.
 With all kinds of grisly images flooding my mind, I frowned in disapproval.
-He then told me that it was based on a Stephen King novel which actually made me protest out loud!
-Don’t get me wrong, I think Stephen King is an extraordinary writer but horror is a genre in any form of print and media that least appeals to me.
+This was not what I had in mind for a chill movie day.
+He then proceeded to tell me that it is based on a Stephen King novel which actually made me protest out loud!
+Don’t get me wrong, I think Stephen King is an extraordinary writer, but horror is a genre in any form of print and media that does not appeal to me.
 And horror is the first thing that I associate with anything Stephen King.
-I had already made up my mind that this movie would be dark and disturbing - a premature and ignorant assumption I admit.
+Even after he clarified that the movie is a thriller/prison drama and not horror, I had prematurely made up my mind that this movie would be dark and disturbing.
+Rookie mistake!

 ***Plot***